Revenue Multiples for High-Growth Firms

 Revenue multiples fail when:

-The durable lesson: A revenue multiple without a margin story is speculation.
+What the data confirms: A revenue multiple without a margin story is speculation.
 Tesla trades at 15.9x EV/Revenue because investors believe margins will expand as manufacturing scales.
 A company at the same multiple with no margin expansion thesis is just hope.

 Common Errors That Destroy Comparability